Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

-Big Ten rivals meet when the No. 20 Michigan State Spartans (3-0, 0-0 Big Ten) host the Nebraska Cornhuskers (2-2, 0-0 Big Ten) on Saturday, September 25, 2021 at Spartan Stadium.
-Michigan State is favored by 5 points.
-The game's over/under is set at 52.
+The No. 20 Michigan State Spartans (3-0, 0-0 Big Ten) are 5-point favorites when they host the Nebraska Cornhuskers (2-2, 0-0 Big Ten) in conference play on Saturday, September 25, 2021 at Spartan Stadium.
+The contest has a point total set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.